Dublin International Film Festival: History

-Festival venues include the Screen Cinema, Hawkins Street; Cineworld, Parnell Street; the Savoy Cinema, O'Connell Street and the Irish Film Institute, Eustace Street.
+In 2025, the festival was almost exclusively at the Light House Cinema, Smithfield.
+Past festival venues included the Screen Cinema, Hawkins Street; Cineworld, Parnell Street; the Savoy Cinema, O'Connell Street and the Irish Film Institute, Eustace Street.
 In 2008 Movies@Dundrum was used as a venue.
 In 2009 the Light House Cinema, Smithfield, was added as a venue.

 2008 saw a significant change to the festival's executive roles: Gráinne Humphreys replaced Michael Dwyer as festival director, and Joanne O'Hagan assumed the role, formerly held by Rory Concannon, of chief executive officer.
 Dwyer assumed the position of chairman of the Dublin International Film Festival Board, and David McLoughlin stepped down.

 Over 38,000 admissions were recorded for the 2008 festival for ticketed events.
 Non-ticketed events included a citywide installation—Dublin on Screen—to celebrate Dublin's cinematic heritage.
 The initiative featured films shot on location in Dublin and screened on the very spot they were shot on.

 The festival is regarded as an important event for the cinema of Ireland, bringing together filmmakers, actors, producers and other celebrities from Ireland and around the world.
 The festival is committed to supporting film.
 In 2008, it initiated a significant International Screen Writing Award: Write Here, Write Now.
 The winner of the award was announced at the 2009 festival, which took place from 12 February to 22 February 2009.

 In 2016, the original sponsors, Jameson Irish Whiskey, were replaced by Audi after thirteen years of sponsorship.
 The festival was then called the Audi Dublin International Film Festival (ADIFF).
 The new sponsorship deal lasted three years.

 In 2018, Virgin Media Ireland committed to sponsoring the festival for three years, starting in 2019, and the festival was called the Virgin Media Dublin International Film Festival (VMDIFF).
 Since 2022, the festival has had no name sponsor.